mishbahr/django-responsive2/README.rst

   :target: https://coveralls.io/r/mishbahr/django-responsive2?branch=master

-django-responsive2 is an experimental Django project that gives web designers tools for building responsive websites.
+django-responsive2 is an experimental Django app that gives web designers tools for building responsive websites.
 It can dynamically swap content based on breakpoints.

 Why would you use django-responsive2?